 - Manufacturing plants

 - Military bases

 - Steel mills

-Exposure of any amount can lead to the development of an asbestos disease.
-However, more frequent exposure can increase risk.
-For example, shipyard workers are considered high risk for an asbestos disease due to the mineral’s frequent use in shipbuilding.
-Shipyards in Alabama that used asbestos include:
+Any amount of asbestos exposure can lead to the development of an asbestos disease.
+However, more frequent exposure may increase risk.
+For example, shipyard workers are considered high risk for asbestos diseases due to the mineral’s frequent use in shipbuilding.
+Shipyard companies in Alabama that used asbestos include: